HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 - The HCL DX Extensions feature is supported in non-English versions of VS Code, but it is only available in English and is not translated.
 - The container-based version of DXClient does not support concurrent usage of DX Extension tasks like pull and push.
 - The Push Theme feature does not register a new theme in the server.

-## Guidelines & Best Practices

-1. Recommend to use node version of DXClient tool for better performance of the extension.